 Picture 2.
 Could we have an apple square?

-We may think if there could be an Apple Square next to the Big Apple Corner; we can make pineapple or apple cubic chunks for a fruit salad; in fables or science-fiction, we can talk about orchards to grow square apples.
+There could be an Apple Square next to the Big Apple Corner; we can cut pineapples or apples into cubes; in fables or science-fiction, entire orchards might grow square apples only.

 Without additional information on the context, we cannot answer.
 Children happen to take up tasks without telling there is a problem.
 Saying there is something wrong is more of a grown-up business.